Topics of plans for the section "Knowledge"

 b) theoretical (hypothesis, systematization, generalization, modeling).

-6) Features of scientific knowledge in the information era.
+6) Features of scientific knowledge in the information age.

-Possible other quantity and (or) other correct formulations of points and sub-clauses of the plan.
-They can be represented in a chatter, questioned or mixed form.
+Perhaps a different number and (or) other correct wording of paragraphs and subparagraphs of the plan.
+They can be presented in nominal, interrogative or mixed form.

-The wording of the points of the Plan is correct and reflect the content of the topic.
-The response structure corresponds to a complex type plan.
+The wording of the points of the plan is correct and reflects the content of the topic.
+The structure of the response follows the complex type plan.

 2

-Separate paragraphs of the Plan do not reflect the content of the topic.
-The response structure corresponds to a complex type plan.
+Separate points of the plan do not reflect the content of the topic.
+The structure of the response follows the complex type plan.

 OR

-The formulations of the points of the Plan reflect the content of the topic.
-The structure of the response does not fully correspond to the plan of complex type (there is no specification of individual items).
+The wording of the points of the plan reflect the content of the topic.
+The structure of the answer does not fully correspond to the plan of a complex type (there is no specification of individual items).

 1

-The plan for content and structure does not disclose the proposed topic.
+The content and structure plan does not cover the proposed topic

 0